showkeyjar/FewSOME/README.md

 '--alpha' - specify the value of alpha between 0 and 1.

-'--freeze' -- specify whether to freeze the values of the feature embeddings of one of the reference images known as the 'anchor'

 '--smart_samp' - specify whether to pair a reference image with reference images that have the largest euclidean distance.

 '--k' - specify the number of reference images to calculate the distance from